 The biggest advantage of a Roth IRA is tax-free withdrawals on the principal and all earnings.
 The other advantage is the absence of minimum withdrawal requirements.

 Not everyone qualifies for a Roth IRA because of the income limits.
 It is possible, however, to do a Roth IRA Conversion, which allows people to convert their Traditional IRA or another retirement fund into a Roth IRA.
 There are rules with Roth IRA Conversions, and the downside is you have to pay taxes on the amount you convert into a Roth IRA (unless you are converting from a non-deductible Traditional IRA).
 The tax rules can get a little involved, so it’s best to consult with a tax professional or read the full details before converting to a Roth IRA.

 Which IRA is Better – Traditional or Roth?

-Investing with IRAs is a great way to diversify your taxes in retirement years, and as you can see, there are distinct advantages to each type of IRA.
-If you are like me and have the option of funding a company 401(k) plan or other tax deferred retirement plan, then a Roth IRA may be the way to go.
-This gives me investments that benefit me now by decreasing my taxable income with my 401(k) contributions, but also investing in a Roth IRA, which will give me tax free withdrawals in retirement.
+Investing in IRAs is a great way to diversify your taxes in retirement years, and as you can see, there are distinct advantages to each type of IRA.
+If you are like me and have the option of funding a company 401(k) plan or another tax-deferred retirement plan, then a Roth IRA may be the way to go.
+This gives me investments that benefit me now by decreasing my taxable income with my 401(k) contributions but also investing in a Roth IRA, which will give me tax-free withdrawals in retirement.
 It is very difficult (or impossible) to predict our future tax brackets, so tax diversification is a strong benefit to retirement planning.